GateNLP/python-gatenlp/DEVNOTES.md

 * !! make sure the latest version of the htmlviewer javascript is released and the correct version number is used in the serializer and
   * `python make-viewer.py` has been run to copy to the package directory
+* !! make sure the version has been updated to what we want to release!
 * run ./gendoc-pdoc3.sh
 * add anything that needs to get added
-* !! make sure the version has been updated to what we want to release!

 * !!
 SYNC WITH UPCOMING PYTHON PLUGIN RELEASE:
 * Edit: `java/src/main/java/gate/tools/gatenlpslave/GatenlpSlave.java`
   and change the version of python plugin to the upcoming one which will contain the new GateNLP release
-  NOTE: we can release gatenlp with a Python plugin release which does not yet exist but the plugin version needs to
 * run `python make-java.py`
+* re-install current directory locally using `pip install -e .[all,dev]`
+* double check that gateslave tries to load the new (not-yet existing) release
 * commit and push, we have now pushed exactly what will be the gatenlp release

 * In plugin Python: